 The average credit card debt in the USA is about $16,000.
 And with the economy and so many people loosing their jobs or receiving a pay deduction, the ability to handle the monthly bills much less the credit cards minimum payments is near impossible.
 There are so many different sources to help and give advice.
 Which ones should you follow?
-Which ones are really there to help you verse take your money to benefit them self?
+Which ones are really there to help you verse take your money to benefit them self, especially in the age of the Elon Musk bitcoin scandals?
 I could never understand why some one wanting to help others save money and get out from under the burden of debt would charge those in financial need.

 To make things worse it seems that banks are trying to find ways to squeeze even more out of their customers.
 Many of us have dropped the credit card to turn to debit cards.
 The idea has always seem good.
 You still got to use a card and not carry cash, and yet did not have to worry about paying back the bill because it was automatically deducted out of your checking account.
 But with the Bank of America now going to charge debit card holders a monthly fee, and other raising their atm fees to near $5 a swipe, it seems like cash might becoming the new in thing.
 And why not?